kaikang-sde/kaikang-sde.github.io/_posts/AI/Fundamentals/2025-03-09-LLM-Fundamentals-Essential-Concepts-For-AI-Mastery.md

     - 🔗 [OpenAI Pricing](https://platform.openai.com/docs/pricing)

 ## 💫 2.
-Transformer: The Foundation/Backbone of Modern LLMs
+Transformer: The Backbone of Modern LLMs
 The Transformer architecture is the foundation of most state-of-the-art LLMs.
 It enables models to **comprehend and generate human-like text** efficiently, primarily using the **Self-Attention mechanism** to understand **context and long-range dependencies** in language.

 - **Long-range dependencies** refer to a model’s ability to **remember and correctly associate words or concepts that are far apart in a text**.